PRODUCERS & SHOPS

-What are food miles you may ask?
-Food miles are calculated on how far your food has travelled before reaching your plate.
+You may have heard of food miles.
+These are calculated on how far your food has travelled before reaching your plate.
 You can easily reduce this by visiting some of our fantastic farmers’ markets.

 Can you handle the heat of the kitchen?
 Follow in the footsteps of Scotland’s most famous chefs and take part in a cooking class.
 Ballintaggart, Nick Nairn Cook School and The Station House Cookery School will help put your culinary skills to the test as you serve up and sample your wonderful foodie creations.